 Decision support services (dss) code legend

-Orange = high impacts - slight to moderate risk severe; nearby
+Orange = high impacts; slight to moderate risk severe; nearby tropical

-red = full engagement for moderate to high risk severe
+Red = full engagement for moderate risk of severe and/or

 Preliminary point temps/pops...

 mcb 47 75 49 78 / 0 0 0 0